Dhruvawara/Python-ATM-project/README.md

 4. Create new user and repeat step 3

 ## Admin Control

-To get the Admin account, first create new account with the name "admin access" *(Name must exactly be like that)* and then enter a password of your own choice, to enjoy admin controls.
+To get the Admin account, first create new account with the name "admin access" and then enter a password in the CSV file, to enjoy admin controls.
 Admin Controls:

 You can